Childbirth in Zambia: Postpartum

 Once babies are born they are placed on a delivery mat until the mother delivers the placenta.
 The umbilical cord is then cut with a razor blade or sugar cane peel.
 Afterwards both the mother and the baby are bathed.
 Postpartum visits usually take place within the first 6 weeks after the birth of the child.

 Women who gave birth at home will then recover at home at well.
 There was no information about the average length of stay after a birth for women who birth in maternity centers.

 Pregnancy due dates and the start of labor are not announced as many are fearful this could evoke evil witchcraft.

 There are no significant differences noticed between women who have given birth before and those who have not, the labor process seems to be approached in the same way.

 One third of women who are married also use contraception.
-Furthermore, on average women begin to use contraception 8 month after their childbirth.
+Furthermore, on average women begin to use contraception 8 months after their childbirth.
 After a child is born and while they are breastfeeding sexual activity is not allowed, as to protect the child.

 There is a large divide between those women who live in urban areas and those who live in rural areas in terms of postpartum care.
 Reports show that the rate of postpartum visits (up to 6 weeks after the birth of the baby) is 84% in Lusaka, the capital of Zambia.
 As opposed to a rate of 42% of women from rural areas went to postpartum care.